arpitchakladar/polynomial-roots/README.md

 # Polynomial Roots
 A python program to find the roots of polynomials of any degree, using [Newton's Method](https://en.wikipedia.org/wiki/Newton's_method).
+And also some polynomial operations.